Mass stabbing: Causes

-Reactions to mass stabbings
+Reactions

 Government and law enforcement

-The Government of the United Kingdom has announced on 31 January 2019 that they will introduce the Knife Crime Prevention Orders through an amendment to the Offensive Weapons Bill in conjunction with the government's effort in tackling knife crime.
+The Government of the United Kingdom announced on 31 January 2019 that they would introduce the Knife Crime Prevention Orders through an amendment to the Offensive Weapons Bill in conjunction with the government's effort in tackling knife crime.
 The new preventative order can be placed on any person aged 12 or over, where curfews, geographical restrictions and social media restrictions may be imposed on the targets of the police.
 Retailers are also forbidden from selling knives to any person aged 18 or below.
 The law is aimed at reducing knife crimes especially among young people.
 Criminal prosecution, fines or jail sentences may be applied on any person who breaches the law.

 Pressure from the public and changes in laws have also mandated tougher sentences from the judiciary on knife crime offences.
 England and Wales saw 85% of their knife crime offenders jailed for at least three months.
 The average jail sentence for these offenders was eight months in 2018, an increment of three months from the average a decade ago.
 In Scotland, there was a threefold increase in average sentence for carrying a knife in 2015 when compared to the data from 10 years ago.

 Members of the law enforcement community has also lobbied the government for extra funding to tackle crimes.
 The Government of the United Kingdom has also announced extra funding of £100m to security forces in England and Wales to tackle crimes, specifically knife crimes.

 Countries like Brazil and Australia have also introduced laws to restrict the sale of alcohol at specific times of a day.
 Studies in Diadema, Brazil has shown that homicides were reduced by 44% in the course of three years with the introduction of a law that restricts trading hours for alcoholic products.

+In China, mass stabbing attacks are widely censored.